LV6LV/usefull_stuff/priv_esc/openssl/readme.md

 ```

-If you see /usr/bin/openssl = cap_setuid+ep, we are set for success.
+If you see /usr/bin/openssl = cap_setuid+ep or /usr/bin/openssl = cap_setuid=ep , we are set for success.

 ## 1. Requirements (On Your System)
 We will use #include <openssl/engine.h> header in our exploit engine file.
 On debian based systems, use the following command to install requirements: